One of the benefits of using WordPress is that you don’t need to mess with code to run a successful website.

 After publishing, preview and test the script to ensure that your code is working ok …

-(Script added to content using a shortcode)
+(Script added via a shortcode)

-(Deactivate, edit, and delete snippets)
+(Deactivate, edit, or delete your code snippets)

-For more details, go here}: Insert HTML Snippet Plugin For WordPress
+For more details, go here}: Insert HTML Snippet

 (EmbedIt Pro WordPress Plugin)